Nethereum/Nethereum.Docs/docs/nethereum-subscriptions-streaming.md

         public static async Task GetLogsTokenTransfer_Observable_Subscription()
         {
             // ** SEE THE TransferEventDTO class below **
-            // This class describes the Transfer event
-            // It allows untyped logs to be decoded into typed representations
-            // This allows the event parameters to be decoded
-            // It also provides a basis for creating filters which are used to retrieve matching logs

             using(var client = new StreamingWebSocketClient("wss://mainnet.infura.io/ws"))
             {